bbauska/W3Cx-4of5-thru-May-2024/README.md

 viewMode and so on.

 Another example is a guitar pedalboard I wrote for processing in real time the sound of the guitar.
-You can see that we have got different categories…

-and we can select different presets, and each preset is attached with some values or a position…

-and if I reload the application it remembers exactly the settings because every time I am doing an action, I am storing the current state in an IndexedDB database, here... and I am storing directly JavaScript object with the preset values and so on.
+You can see that we have got different categories…and we can select different presets, and each preset is attached with some values or a position…and if I reload the application it remembers exactly the settings because every time I am doing an action, I am storing the current state in an IndexedDB database, here... and I am storing directly JavaScript object with the preset values and so on.

 And we are synchronizing this database that is located in the browser with a MongoDB database that is located on the server side and that holds also JavaScript